 Language Lizard offers a free, standards-based lesson plan that introduces students to Muslim customs and cultures, new languages and texts, and promotes acceptance of diversity.
 The lesson plan pairs with the bilingual storybook Samira’s Eid.
 Samira and her family get a surprise visitor during Ramadan who brings a special gift for them.
 The story teaches kids about the holiday’s traditions, and the meaning behind them, through Samira’s eyes.

-Receive a 10% discount on the book Samira’s Eid now through July 17, 2015!
-Simply enter Coupon Code Eid2015 during checkout.
-Samira’s Eid is currently available with English and your choice of the following languages: Albanian, Arabic, Bengali, Farsi, French, Kurdish, Panjabi and Somali.
+Samira’s Eid is currently available with English and your choice of the following languages: Arabic, Bengali, Farsi, French, Kurdish, Panjabi, Somali, Turkish, and Urdu.

 Experience the Food of Ramadan

 Each night at sunset, families gather for the fast-breaking meal known as iftar.
 Get in the spirit by trying some traditional dishes served at iftar with your classroom or family.
 One quick and easy dessert that the kids can help make, and will love to eat, is this traditional mango, pistachio and cream dessert.